mou-ikkaiGLT/VisualScannerApp/README.md

 ## Goal

-If you have ever wanted to quickly copy and paste new characters and word, but the text just wasn't highlightable?
-This tool hopes to solve this issue by allowing users to highlight any text that cannot be automatically transcribed, such as text in epub files, online videos, or video games!
+Have you have ever wanted to quickly copy and paste new characters and word, but the text just wasn't highlightable?
+This tool hopes to solve this issue by allowing users to highlight any text that cannot be automatically transcribed, such as text in ebooks, online videos, or video games!

 ![Full Demo](/Examples/Fullvideo.gif)